microsoft/BotFramework-WebChat/docs/HOOKS.md

 ```
 <!-- prettier-ignore-end -->

-This function will return the image and initials of the bot.
+This hook will return the image and initials of the bot.
 Both image and initials are optional and can be falsy.

 To set the avatar for the bot, change the props passed to Web Chat via style options.